DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

 ----------------------

 Let's get back to our custom function.
 We can create a new macro-command that will apply the function to the current image.
-To do so, we open the "Macro manager" and click on the "New macro" |libre-gui-add| button.
+To do so, we open the "Macro Panel" and click on the "New macro" |libre-gui-add| button.

 .. |libre-gui-add| image:: ../../../cdl/data/icons/libre-gui-add.svg